 This would become perhaps the most fruitful lesson of my life.
 Can I love life if even my deepest longings go unfulfilled?
 God’s answer… Yes.

 By the age of thirty, I found myself living in New Orleans again, training medical students to engage their world with the gospel and taking a few seminary classes with an ever growing desire to teach.
 Then the unthinkable.
 Hurricane Katrina landed on my front doorstep.
 My ministry to medical students shifted to serving my beloved city in disaster relief work.
 Gutting homes and praying with residents became my daily existence.
 Life started from scratch.
 No income.
 No school.
 No certainty.
 Still, no husband.
 Only two things were certain… God’s faithfulness was not in question and I was not alone.

-The winds of Katrina blew my course the southern California and a seminary degree in the the philosophy of religion and ethics at Talbot School of Theology.
+The winds of Katrina blew my course the southern California and a seminary degree in the the philosophy and ethics at Talbot School of Theology.
 These were glorious years of discovering the richness of God’s creation and character.
-I was forever changed by the generosity of a family that took me into their home and made me a member of their family.
-I saw life lived with Jesus up close, for all of its joys and challenges.

 Then an offer for a PhD program in philosophy led me to Tennessee.
 Thirty five, still single, and I was just beginning to discover how my life intersected God’s plan for His world.
 It was here, at the foothills of the smokey mountains, I would meet my soon to be husband.
 Andy was unexpected and challenging.
 Did I want to give up the life God had taught me to love?
 Marriage, once believed to be the easiest decision I would ever make, became the hardest and best.
 Over the next 8 years, I would know the goodness of God in the birth of our daughter and the two difficult miscarriages that followed.